mzaveiro/patata/README.md

-# potato
+# patata

-A pomodoro timer for the shell.
+A pomodoro timer for the shell with [Taskwarrior](https.taskwarrior.org) connection.
+A fork from [potato.sh](https://github.com/rrmelcer/potato.git) with tweeks.

 ## Credits
 Notification sound (notification.wav, originally